 Key takeaways

-- The ISP statewide name search covers both Kane and DuPage simultaneously, making it the most efficient starting point for any Aurora-area search.
+- ISP statewide name search covers Kane County alongside DuPage, Cook, and all other Illinois counties in one query — the most efficient starting point for any Kane County search.

 Kane County quick facts